cfrifel/cfrifel.github.io/projects/stochastic-simulation-of-nosocomial-disease-propagation.md

 #### Movement script

 <img class="ui large centered image" src="../images/ee496 report/figure-3.png">
-<p style"text-align: center">Figure 3.
+<p style="text-align: center">Figure 3.
 NetLogo simulation layout with agent's mapped movements</p>

 Figure 3 shows the NetLogo simulation overlaid with red lines.
 These red lines denote the various paths of the moving agents in the simulation.
 To simulate hospital activity, each moving agent is programmed to follow a movement script that spans an equivalent of 30 minutes in real-time.
 The motion script was modeled from two observational studies conducted by WOMBAT and Michael Peter Abbey from Griffith University [5, 6].
 The results of these studies report the average amount of time a healthcare worker spends doing specific tasks at the hospital.
 These results were used to create a movement script for each healthcare worker that follow these averages.
 At the end of the 30-minute simulation duration, all moving agents return to their starting positions.
 This allows the simulation to be looped repeatedly to simulate longer durations of hospital activity.